 The house was discovered by Sir John Lister-Kaye in 1976 on the verge of demolition.
 It had once been a Georgian tacksman’s house dating from around 1760, before being taken over by a family of Glasgow shipping merchants in the 1870s as a summer sporting lodge.

-The house was sold in the 1950s becoming a council-run old folks’ home before being abandoned in 1971 and left to rot and ruin.
+The house was then sold in the 1950s and became a council-run old folks’ home before being abandoned in 1971 and left to rot and ruin.
 Sir John renovated the house as a family home and a base for the first field studies centre in the Highlands.

 Sir John and Lady Lucy Lister-Kaye with their youngest daughter Hermione

 Meals are eaten in the Baronial hall, next to a roaring log fire, surrounded by family portraits.
 The library, with a fabulous collection of natural history, wildlife and local history books, is freely available for guests, as well as a huge wall map covering the north of Scotland.